Maher al-Assad: Rumoured death

 On 20 August 2012, rumours surfaced that Maher, who had not been seen since 18 July 2012 Damascus bombing, succumbed to his injuries after RT reported that a senior Syrian military official died in a hospital in Moscow.
 After the report was released, Syrian state media denied it was true.
 A member of the pro-opposition Syrian National Council, Mohammad Mahzeh, claimed he and other members were 100% certain it was true, and Maher was the Syrian military official who died in Moscow.

 However, on 10 October 2012, Abdullah Omar, a defected Syrian journalist, told CNN that Maher was treated in Russia but returned to the presidential palace, where al-Omar said that Maher had lost his left leg in the bombing and also the use of his left arm.

 A photo of Maher Al-Assad with singer George Wassouf from June 2014 was published by a Lebanese TV presenter, confirming that he is alive.

 International arrest warrant

 On 15 November 2023, France issued an arrest warrant for Maher al-Assad on charges of complicity in crimes against humanity and complicity in war crimes.
 The charges are related to chemical attacks in the town of Douma and the district of Eastern Ghouta in August 2013 which killed more than 1,000 people.
-More warrants were issued in September 2025 by the French government for the deaths of journalists Marie Colvin and Remi Ochlik.
+More warrants were issued in September 2025 by the French government for the deaths of journalists Marie Colvin and Rémi Ochlik.

+Death sentence in absentia

+On 11 August 2026, a Syrian court sentenced Maher al-Assad and his brother, Bashar al-Assad, to death in absentia as part of a ruling against several former regime officials.